haomin1996/SimpleKernal/README.md

 3. Start the VM.
 GRUB should load and the screen will display the message from the kernel.

-The kernel now displays a small command prompt.
-It waits for keyboard input and echoes each line you type.
+The kernel now features a small preemptive round robin scheduler.
+Two command prompts run in parallel: one echoes back each line and the other prints the word count.
+Press **Tab** to switch the focused program.
+Input is delivered only to the focused prompt while the other continues running in the background.